-The Ultimate Guide to Turkish Holidays: 9 Public Holidays in Turkey
+The Ultimate Guide to Turkish Holidays: 9 Public Holidays and tips on celebrating

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-When I first moved to Turkey, I was fascinated by how different Turkish holidays were compared to what I was used to in the U.S. They don’t celebrate Christmas or Halloween, and instead, have unique national public holidays that are unfamiliar to most Westerners.
+When I first moved to Turkey back in 2019, I was struck by how different Turkish holidays are compared to those in the U.S.

-In this post, we’ll go over the major holidays celebrated in Turkey and help you avoid some common misconceptions that can arise if you’re from a predominantly Western or Christian culture.
+In this post, I’ll guide you through the major holidays celebrated in Turkey, sharing insights to help you avoid common cultural missteps if you’re visiting or living here.

-Before we dive in, there are two things you should know.
+Before we dive in, there are two cultural nuances to keep in mind:

-With that in mind, let’s explore the key religious and national holidays celebrated in Turkey.
+With these tips in mind, let’s explore the religious and national holidays that shape life in Turkey.

 New Year’s Day